lslaine/Sunrise/README.md

 After deployment, check in **Google Cloud Console → Cloud Run → Your service → URL**

-> ⚠️ **Note:** The backend is private by default (not publicly accessible).
-Only authenticated requests will succeed.

 ---

 ### 6. (Optional) Connect Flutter Frontend to Backend + Firebase Authentication